Shortland Street: Development

-After the cancellation of Gloss, Television New Zealand (TVNZ) noticed the lack of New Zealand content on their channels, and in 1990, set about creating a local equivalent of the Australian soap Neighbours.
-Greg McGee at South Pacific Pictures wanted to do a series about the new private clinics emerging under New Zealand's Labour government, and suggested the idea to scriptwriter Dean Parker, who declined due to a dislike of private medicine, so TV2 and South Pacific Pictures purchased a formula from Grundy Television, who get a royalty cheque for every broadcast. $10 million was given for an initial 230 episodes.
-Caterina De Nave was hired as the show's producer and subsequently travelled to Australia to work with Grundy Television to work out an idea for the five times a week soap.
-TV2 programmer Bettina Hollings suggested the setting of a hospital after reading an article detailing ideal locations of a drama, which included a hospital, a police station and a school.
-De Nave worked with several storyliners including Jason Daniel and they worked out an outline of the show.
+After the cancellation of Gloss, Television New Zealand (TVNZ) noticed the lack of New Zealand content on their channels and, in 1990, set about creating a local equivalent of the Australian soap Neighbours.
+Greg McGee at South Pacific Pictures wanted to base a series on the new private clinics emerging under New Zealand's Labour government and suggested the idea to scriptwriter Dean Parker, who declined due to a dislike of private medicine, so TV2 and South Pacific Pictures purchased a formula from Grundy Television, who receive a royalty cheque for every subsequent broadcast.
+A sum of $10 million was originally paid for an initial 230 episodes.
+Caterina De Nave was hired as the show's producer and subsequently travelled to Australia to work with Grundy Television to work out the concept for the five times-a-week soap opera.
+TV2 programmer Bettina Hollings suggested the setting of a hospital after reading an article detailing ideal locations of a drama, which included hospitals, police stations and schools.
+De Nave worked with several storyliners including Jason Daniel to outline the show.

-De Nave noticed Neighbours and Home and Away had a generally straightforward Australian cast and wished for the cast of her show to be culturally diverse to reflect New Zealand.
-She also wanted the cast to have strong female characters to attract the necessary female audience.
+De Nave noticed Neighbours and Home and Away had a generally straightforward Australian cast and wanted the cast of the show to be culturally diverse to reflect New Zealand society.
+She also wanted the cast to have strong female characters to attract a female audience.
 Daniel created the character of Kirsty while De Nave created Meredith and Ken Catran created Hone.
 The character of Stuart was originally planned to be gay but the plans made TVNZ nervous and were scrapped.
 De Nave also wished to counter-stereotype races and made Polynesian Sam Aleni a paramedic as there was only one paramedic of Polynesian descent throughout New Zealand.
 De Nave decided to make the setting that of a private hospital as it reflected New Zealand medicine at the time.